dzamkov/renege/README.md

 	* **Pros:** Simple and easy to implement

 	* **Cons:** Tends to be slow, especially if there are many conditions and/or they are expensive to check.
-The performance penalty of the checks might even outweigh the benefits of the cache
+The performance penalty of the checks might even outweigh the benefits of the cache!

 * **Push-based:** When a condition becomes false, caches that depend on it are marked as invalid.